 The Poouli was listed as an endangered species by the US Fish and Wildlife Service on September 25, 1974.
 Government agencies and environmental groups had been working for years to restore the habitat of the Poouli and other native species.
-In 2004 scientists decided to bring the three remaining bird into captivity hoping to establish a breeding population and eventually releasing captive reared Poouli back into their native habitat.
-Unfortunately, the effort failed and the Poouli is thought to be extinct.
+In 2004, scientists decided to bring the three remaining birds into captivity hoping to establish a breeding population and eventually releasing captive reared Poouli back into their native habitat.
+Unfortunately, the effort did not succeed and the Poouli is thought to be extinct.

 For more information about the recovery efforts of the Po'ouli, go to our Po'ouli Recovery Page.